PETE BARBOUR'S WORLD

 I published my first work, Loose Ends, in 1987, and saw several of my short stories in print through the 1990s.
 "The Fate of Dickie Paponovitch" was chosen as Raconteur of the Month, May 1994, Susan Carroll Publishing.
-I took a break from trying to get my stories published until I retired in 2014.
-I started to work on getting my stories published again.
+I took a break from trying to get my stories published until I retired in 2014; then I started to publish again.
 The stories, many accessible online, are listed below.

 I like to read and enjoy deconstructing stories to see how they are put together.
 I grew up loving the Wizard of Oz series, and dutifully read each book in the series to my children.
 I enjoy well-constructed stories that are told so that they come alive.
 I’m married, lived in Allentown, PA, until the recent Covid pandemic, when we decided it was time to move to Oregon to be closer to children and grandchildren.
 My wife and I love to travel, giving me a rich experience from which to write.
 I have five grandchildren.
 They serve as my inspiration and test audience for Gus and stories aimed at them.

 I'm a member of the Bethlehem Writers Group.
 I graduated from the University of Pennsylvania with, BA in Biology, Temple University Medical School, MD, and Stanford University School of Medicine, Neurology Residency.

 The heartbreak and love that can bring families together and tear them apart.
 Joseph is lucky.
 He is blessed with a strong , supportive wife who is able to help him heal old childhood wounds and ultimately confront years of anger and resentment.
 With her help , Joseph is able to tie up the loose ends of his life and move on.